Parham125/CC-WSL-Image-Paste/README.md

 # CC-WSL-Image-Paste

 A Windows utility that automatically converts Windows screenshot paths to WSL paths and pastes them using a hotkey (Alt+V).
+Perfect for quickly sharing screenshots with Claude Code running in WSL.

 ## Features

 - Monitors Windows Screenshots folder
-- Converts Windows paths to WSL format
+- Converts Windows paths to WSL format for Claude Code compatibility
 - Global hotkey (Alt+V) to paste latest screenshot path
 - Runs silently in background with `pythonw.exe`
 - Easy startup management